ebendtsen/CaesarCipherSolver/README.md

 2. Choose `Solve key (s)` option.
 3. Provide the file path for the cipher. (e.g., `data/sample_cipher.txt`).
 4. Provide the file path for the baseline (optional).
-	- If you choose `no` then the provided baseline will be used.
+	- If you choose `no` then the provided baseline for English, `eng_baseline.json`, will be used.
-5. The program will determine the key and decrypt the text.
+5. The programme will determine the key and decrypt the text.
 6. The decrypted text will be saved to `plainoutput.txt`.

 ### Creating a Baseline